WangBeyond/paypal-test/README.md

 Finishing the process in Paypal sandbox domain, the user will return our domain and see some confirmation message in the execute page.

 Technology stack:
-Basically, the website uses express.js for the server framework and takes advantage of Paypal Express Checkout API.
+Basically, the website is supported by express.js and Paypal Express Checkout API.
+In addition, we also import a paypal-express-checkout module of nodejs and it offers us much convenience.